 Some large projects generate executables and run them in order to generate input for later parts of the build process (for example, a parser may be built and then run on a grammar, which then generates C/C++ code that implements that grammar).
 This sort of build process causes problems when using Emscripten because you cannot directly run the code you are generating.

 The simplest solution is usually to build the project twice: once natively, and once to JavaScript.
 When the JavaScript build procedure fails because a generated executable is not present, you can then copy that executable from the native build, and continue to build normally.
-This approach was successfully used for compiling Python (see tests/python/readme.md for more details).
+For example, this approach has been successfully used for compiling Python (which needs to run its pgen executable during the build).

 In some cases it makes sense to modify the build scripts so that they build the generated executable natively.
 For example, this can be done by specifying two compilers in the build scripts, emcc and gcc, and using gcc just for generated executables.
 However, this can be more complicated than the previous solution because you need to modify the project build scripts, and you may have to work around cases where code is compiled and used both for the final result and for a generated executable.

-Emscripten’s goal is to generate the fastest and smallest possible code, and for that reason it focuses on generating a single JavaScript file for an entire project.
-For that reason, dynamic linking should be avoided when possible.
+Emscripten’s goal is to generate the fastest and smallest possible code.
+For that reason it focuses on compiling an entire project into a single Wasm file, avoiding dynamic linking when possible.

 Projects that use configure, cmake, or some other portable configuration method may run checks during the configure phase to verify that the toolchain and paths are set up properly.
 Emcc tries to get checks to pass where possible, but you may need to disable tests that fail due to a “false negative” (for example, tests that would pass in the final execution environment, but not in the shell during configure).